-\subsection{NGC 2281 Rotation}
+\subsection{NGC 2281 rotation}

-The mean residual velocities of the sub-samples divided by the rotation axis showed consistent opposite signs in the cluster + tail and cluster-alone populations, clearly visible only in the \( Y_cZ_c \) and \( X_cZ_c \) planes (Figure~\ref{fig:A6} a).
+The mean residual velocities of the subsamples divided by the rotation axis showed consistent opposite signs in the cluster + tail and cluster-alone populations, clearly visible only in the \( Y_cZ_c \) and \( X_cZ_c \) planes (Fig. \ref{fig:A6}).
 The \( X_cY_c \) plane showed minimal indication of rotation, so the angle $\gamma$ was unreliable in this case.
 The tails-alone population lacked a clear rotational signature and appeared to be dominated by noise.
-Within one Jacobi radius (\( r_J \)) of NGC 2281, the RMS \( v_\varphi \) followed Newtonian expectations but showed significant dispersion (Figure~\ref{fig:A6} b), which decreased beyond that Jacobi limit.
+Within 1$r_J$ of NGC 2281, the RMS \( v_\varphi \) followed Newtonian expectations but showed significant dispersion (Fig. \ref{fig:A6}), which decreased beyond that Jacobi limit.